WilleLX1/RubyRAT/README.md

 ## Note
 Please be aware that this project is currently under development, and its stability may vary as it continues to evolve.
+⚠️ **Important:** Please refrain from uploading any payloads to VirusTotal.com, as this could potentially interfere with the functionality of the tool over time.
+VirusTotal shares signatures with antivirus companies, which may impact the effectiveness of the tool.

 # Setup Step-By-Step